Skip to main content

 FieldDescription

-Learn more about batch creating meetings by clicking the Endpoints tab at the top of this article.
+Learn more about batch creating meetings by checking out the reference documentation.

 You can retrieve meetings individually or in bulk.
-Learn more about batch retrieval by clicking the Endpoints tab at the top of this article.
+Learn more about batch retrieval by checking out the reference documentation.

 To retrieve an individual meeting by its meeting ID, make a GET request to /crm/v3/objects/meetings/{meetingId}.
 You can also include the following parameters in the request URL: